NLESC-JCER/cpp2wasm/README.md

 In this chapter we created a web service which

+1. was written in JavaScript and executed with Node.js
 1. uses Emscripten to compile the C++ algorithm to WebAssembly module
 1. uses Fastify web framework to define routes
 1. validates requests and responses with a JSON schemas